Making a Difference in our Community

-As we explore who Jesus was and what he called us to do, we get this idea of being ‘On Mission’.
+As we explore who Jesus was and what he called us to do, we get this idea of being ‘On Mission’ with and for Jesus.
 Although this word ‘mission’ has been used by lots of different folks in lots of different ways over the years, we take Jesus’ words to heart when he said he had come to announce good news for the poor, the captive and the oppressed (Luke 4:18-19), and we believe that should drive what we do as a faith community as well.
 Because we want to follow Jesus, we have a strong desire to make our involvement in the community a priority.
 Sometimes we do this through our own initiatives.
-Sometimes we do this by supporting organizations and groups already involved in caring for those less fortunate in Barrie.
+Sometimes we do this by supporting organizations and groups already involved in caring for those struggling in Barrie.

 Making a Difference Wherever We Can

-Some of the things that we do at Vox fit into neat little categories, like the Refugee Sponsorship and Redwood Park Communities that you can read about below.
+Some of the things that we do (and have done in the past) at Vox fit into neat little categories, like our ongoing work partnering with Redwood Park Communities or when we participated in a Refugee Sponsorship program.
 But we have found lots of other opportunities over the years to get involved.
-One of our favourite is our Vox Moving Days (where we help someone move).
-Another favourite is our Vox Work Days (where we go and help a family or individual who is struggling with bigger jobs around their property).
-These experiences give us a chance to show up in real and tangible ways that make a difference.
+COVID has paused a lot of these efforts, but as restrictions give way, we are looking for new opportunities to show up in real and tangible ways that make a difference.

 And we don’t think it should just be the adults who get to make a difference in our community!